 The Over the Mountain Studio Tour November 11 & 12, 2017: See the work of 25 Makers at 10 Studio Stops, all in Jefferson County, WV.
 We love to throw this annual party, and invite you all to celebrate with us, from offering our most recent wares for sale, to rotating demonstrations, with good food and conversation to taste.

 Do you shop Etsy?
-My wood fired work is available off-and-on, as the whim strikes, particularly the single favorites that I've stashed on the top shelves for inspiration, the reliable favorites, and any special requests.
+A small selection of changing work, from wood fired to community ware, is available on etsy.
 Let me know what you're looking for, because I just might have it.

 Visit the studio any time by calling or emailing in advance to make sure I'll be here.
 I love showing new visitors around, and there are more pieces here than anywhere else, from sculptures to functional works...you'll find exactly what you're looking for, I'll bet.

 If you will be visiting the DC area from out of town, give me a ring and stop by.
 I'm located about 20 minutes south of Route 70 and Hagerstown, amongst the ghosts of the battlefields along the Potomac River, and am always up for a visit...... the coffee or tea is hot, perfect for catching up with old friends and new acquaintances.